"Birds make great sky circles of their freedom.

-I am a Relational Integrative Therapist
+I am a relational and Integrative Psychotherapist.

-(Gestalt, Person-Centred and Psychodynamic)
+(Approaches: Gestalt, Person-Centred and Psychodynamic)

 Diploma in Counselling, BA Hons (UWE)